 git commit --allow-empty -m 'testing CodeShip' -

-git push origin master and then if all the tests pass from the test suite it will deploy in Heroku; otherwise the build will fail.
+git push origin controller and then if all the tests pass from the test suite it will deploy in Heroku; otherwise the build will fail.

 We have now setup a deployment pipeline that can strengthen your projects for rapid development and faster deploys.